nurikarahmadani/Brazilian-E-Commerce-Public-Dataset-by-Olist/README.md

 **Product Distribution & Categories**:
    - **Total Products**: 32,949 items** across 71 categories.
    - **Categories with the Highest Product Count**: Include bed_bath_table, sports_leisure, and furniture_decor.
-   - **Categories with the Highest Average Prices**: Computers and musical_instruments, while the lowest average prices are found in books_general_interest and flowers.
+   - **Categories with the Highest Average Prices**: Computers and musical_instruments, while the lowest average prices are found in books_general_interest and flowers.<br>
 **Order Status**:
-   - The majority of orders are marked as delivered (~97.02%), while smaller proportions fall into other statuses like shipped, canceled, and invoiced.
+   - The majority of orders are marked as delivered (~97.02%), while smaller proportions fall into other statuses like shipped, canceled, and invoiced.<br>
 **Payment Methods**:
    - **Credit cards** dominate as the most frequently used payment method (75.24%), followed by boleto (23.41%) and other options like vouchers or debit cards.
 **Order Geography**:
-   - **São Paulo** is the region with the highest number of orders, followed by Rio de Janeiro and Minas Gerais.
+   - São Paulo is the region with the highest number of orders, followed by Rio de Janeiro and Minas Gerais.
 **Delivery Efficiency**:
    - Late deliveries can be identified for further analysis to improve logistics processes.
 **Product Reviews**: